Blackant222/darooAI/src/app/app.md

 -   **Data Encryption**: Ensure sensitive fields in the `profiles` table (like `health_conditions`) are encrypted at rest.
 Supabase offers extensions like `pgsodium` for this.
 -   **Role-Based Access Control (RBAC)**: Use the `role` column in the `users` table and Supabase RLS policies to restrict access.
 For example, only users with an `admin` role should be able to write to the `blog_posts` table.
+-   **Compliance**: Ensure full compliance with health data regulations like HIPAA if the app targets users in specific regions.

 ### 6.2.
 Performance
 -   **Caching**: To reduce latency and API costs for AI responses, implement a caching layer.
 Use a service like **Redis** or Vercel's Edge Cache to cache responses from the Genkit flows.
+-   **Image Optimization**: Ensure uploaded images for drug scans are optimized before being processed to reduce bandwidth and processing time.

 ### 6.3.
 User Personalization
 -   **Medication Reminders**: Build a system for users to set custom reminders.
 This would involve a new `medication_reminders` table and a service (e.g., using Supabase Edge Functions or a cron job provider like Vercel Cron Jobs) to send out push notifications or emails.